 Here is an example of bollinger bands stock chart in action:

-Despite the indicator’s informative view compared to standard moving average, and effective trading signals with simple rules and clear conditions, the Bollinger Bands, like any other lagging indicator might show false signals, especially when the binary options market is affected by large volatility and sharp price swings.
+Despite the indicator’s informative view compared to standard moving average, and effective trading signals with simple rules and clear conditions, the Bollinger Bands binary options strategy, like any other lagging indicator might show false signals, especially when the binary options market is affected by large volatility and sharp price swings.
 That is mostly related to breakthrough signals, which do not guarantee further movements in the same direction.

 - Simple view;